IUREDCap/redcap-etl/docs/Installation.md

 ![alt text](etl-process.png "ETL Process")

-* **Properties File.** This file contains the REDCap API URL and REDCap API token for the configuration project, so that it can be accessed by REDCap ETL.
+* **Configuration File.** This file contains the REDCap API URL and REDCap API token for the configuration project, so that it can be accessed by REDCap ETL.
 In addition, this file contains some server properties, such as the location for writing REDCap ETL log files.
 When the ETL process runs, this is the first file that will be accessed.
 * **REDCap Projects**
     * **Configuration Project.** This project contains configuration         information for the ETL process.